DarianHarrison/dicom_options/option1/readme.md

 ```
 d7ed604ecbc575ab45820f91ba576581

-notice it is the same file that is stored in a persistent volume.
+notice it is the same file that is stored in a directory.